Related Covered Product Categories

 Annual Energy Use: Based on the test method referenced in 10 CFR 430, Subpart B, Appendix M for a 36,000 Btu/h residential central air conditioner operated 1,000 hours per year.

-Annual Energy Cost: Calculated based on an assumed electricity price of $0.087 kWh, which is the average electricity price at federal facilities throughout the United States.
+Annual Energy Cost: Calculated based on an assumed electricity price of 8.6¢/kWh, which is the average electricity price at federal facilities throughout the United States.

 Lifetime Energy Cost: The sum of the discounted values of annual energy cost with an average residential central air conditioner life of 24 years.
-Future electricity price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis – 2020: Annual Supplement to NIST Handbook 135 (NISTIR 85-3273-35).
+Future electricity price trends and a 3% discount rate are from Annual Supplement to NIST Handbook 135 and NBS Special Publication 709, Energy Price Indices and Discount Factors for Life Cycle Cost Analysis – 2022 (NISTIR 85-3273-37 update 1).

 Lifetime Cost Savings: The difference between the lifetime energy cost of the less efficient model and the lifetime energy cost of the ENERGY STAR model or best available model.